Michiel1990/r-wallstreetbots/setup/1_raspberry-pi-git.md

-# Raspberri Pi 5 git installation
+# Raspberry Pi 5 git installation
-The following shows how to install, setup and configure git on the Raspberri Pi.
+The following shows how to install, setup and configure git on the Raspberry Pi.
 Note we have already created an empty repository as well as enabled SSH access for the Pi in `0_prerequisites.md`.
 >Run the following commands in a Bash Shell:
 ```bash
 # install and verify git